 The dirt on metadata

-Considering about 84% of the Australian population logs on regularly, it’s a debate worth having.
-But do you know what metadata actually is?
+And considering about 84% of the Australian population logs on regularly, it’s brought about plenty of debate on the side.

 Catching the bad guys